Utah Museum of Contemporary Art: Community Outreach

+Out Loud

+Since 2015, UMOCA has created an artistic platform for young LGBTQ+ high school students in Utah.
+Through a multi-week workshop series, these teenage queer artists were given the opportunity to explore new mediums and develop their artistic voices with the support from local queer artists and Museum mentors.
+Their capstone project, is a culmination of their queer experiences, expertise, and workshops, and is exhibited in the Museum, typically from late April to early June.

 Exhibitions

 The Utah Museum of Contemporary Art is a non-collecting institution.
 Exhibitions include both solo and group shows and generally change on a two- to six-month basis.
 Notable exhibitions since 2011 include: